1971 thru 1976 DKR

 In the book Oklahoma Vs. Texas the author Robert Heard quotes Royal as saying he never wanted to win a game as much as the O.U. game in 1976.
 The game ended in a 6 – 6 tie and Royal got physically sick before he could reach the bathroom.
 Blackie Sherrod of the Dallas Times Herald said “Royal looked like he had driven a gravel truck without a windshield nonstop across Death Valley.”

-For the first time since 1911, the Longhorns lose consecutive games to the Aggies and it was only the second time the Aggies had won in Memorial stadium in 20 years.
+For the first time since 1911, the Longhorns lost consecutive games to the Aggies, and it was only the second time the Aggies had won in Memorial Stadium in 20 years.

 Baylor holds the Horns to 14 net yards of rushing offense.
 McBath says about the Baylor game “ We were in there looking for a win.
 They were looking for blood.”